DJ Rekha: Entrepreneur

 In 2000, DJ Rekha founded Sangament (sangam is Hindi for "confluence" — a place where two rivers flow together), a production company that produces live concerts and provides music consulting services to record labels, cultural institutions, media companies, and corporations.
-DJ Rekha produces live events and her monthly parties, Basement Bhangra and Bollywood Disco through Sangament, Inc.
+DJ Rekha produces live events and their monthly parties, Basement Bhangra and Bollywood Disco through Sangament, Inc.

 DJ Rekha founded Basement Bhangra in 1997 in New York.
 It occurred on the first Thursday of every month and became an international phenomenon, drawing an extremely diverse audience.
 It started with dance lessons and then turned into a dance party.
 It received international press, being featured on the cover of Billboard magazine and in Dutch and Japanese television.